voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 Import Products using CSV

 Import products into the repository using a CSV file.
-Curl Example <!-- title: \"Example Request\" lineNumbers: true --> ```cURL curl -X POST \\   https://api.voucherify.io/v1/products/importCSV \\   -F file=@/path/to/products.csv \\   -H \"X-App-Id: c70a6f00-cf91-4756-9df5-47628850002b\" \\   -H \"X-App-Token: 3266b9f8-e246-4f79-bdf0-833929b1380c\" ```  The CSV file has to include headers in the first line.  <!-- theme: info -->  > 📘 Standard product fields mapping > > - Create a **comma separated value (CSV) file** or download our CSV import template.
+Curl Example  ```cURL curl -X POST \\   https://api.voucherify.io/v1/products/importCSV \\   -F file=@/path/to/products.csv \\   -H \"X-App-Id: c70a6f00-cf91-4756-9df5-47628850002b\" \\   -H \"X-App-Token: 3266b9f8-e246-4f79-bdf0-833929b1380c\" ```  The CSV file has to include headers in the first line.    > 📘 Standard product fields mapping > > - Create a **comma separated value (CSV) file** or download our CSV import template.
 You can find an example template [here](https://s3.amazonaws.com/helpscout.net/docs/assets/5902f1c12c7d3a057f88a36d/attachments/627b82ed68d51e779443f550/Import_products_template.csv). > - Supported CSV file headers: `name,source_id,price,attributes,image_url,Metadata_property_name` > - **Name** is a **required** field.
 The remaining fields in the CSV template are optional. > - Override/Update products' **names** in Voucherify using this method.
 Data will be updated for each product included in the CSV file whose **source_id** matches a source ID in Voucherify.
 No other data can be updated other than the product name. > - Note that dates and date-time attributes need to be provided in compliance with the **ISO 8601 norms**.
 For example, 2022-03-11T09:00:00.000Z or 2022-03-11 >    - `YYYY-MM-DD` >    - `YYYY-MM-DDTHH` >    - `YYYY-MM-DDTHH:mm` >    - `YYYY-MM-DDTHH:mm:ss` >    - `YYYY-MM-DDTHH:mm:ssZ` >    - `YYYY-MM-DDTHH:mm:ssZ` >    - `YYYY-MM-DDTHH:mm:ss.SSSZ` > - Columns that can't be mapped to standard fields, will be mapped to **Custom attributes** and added as **products' metadata**.
 There is no limit on the number of custom attributes that you can import as metadata.  > - To provide the proper data type, you need to add all custom attributes to the metadata schema **before importing the file**.
 Read more [here](https://support.voucherify.io/article/99-schema-validation-metadata#add-metadata). > - **Product attributes** (not custom attributes) need to be separated by a comma and enclosed in double quotes, i.e \"attribute1,attribute2\". > - Headers with metadata names **can't contain white-space characters**. > - If you import metadata defined in the schema as **arrays (multiple)**, you need to separate each value using a comma, for example:   >    - array of strings: \"subscribed,premium\"   >    - array of numbers: \"123,234\".  >    - array of dates: \"2000-01-01,2000-01-02\"  This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
 When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
 You can verify the status of your request via this [API request](ref:get-async-action).

 ### Examples